Not quite sure what we are doing in Kenya? Here are some frequently asked questions about us and our ministry:

 What responsibilities do you have?
 We are in charge of organizing weekly youth groups, as well as planning and facilitating events (such as Disciple Now, youth retreats, etc.).
 We also lead Bible studies and are pursuing relationships with students by attending their games and other school events.

 What kind of students do you work with?
 International students: Kenyan, American, Korean, British, Canadian, French, German….kids from all of the world!
 Due to the United Nations being located in Nairobi, along with many foreign-based businesses and ministries, Nairobi is a hub for international folks.

 Where do those students go to school?
 Most of the students we work with go to the International School of Kenya (ISK), Rosslyn Academy, or another international school in the area.
 Rosslyn is a Christian school, whereas ISK has no religious affiliation.

 What is BlueSky?
 BlueSky began as a Christian summer camp, and has expanded into four different ministries that invest in and connect people in the Nairobi area.
 BlueSky currently consists of four parts: Climb, Team Building, Camp and Community.

 How did you get connected with BlueSky?
 Nate first heard about BlueSky in 2010 through his youth pastor, Shawn Koonce.
 Shawn encouraged Nate to spend a summer as a camp counselor at Camp BlueSky.
 Shanna heard about BlueSky in 2006 through working at WinShape Wilderness (Teams).
 She was a camp counselor in 2007 and again in 2010. …We met each other while working together at camp in 2010!

-Will you be living off support?
+Do you live off of support?
 Yes.
 We have a team of monthly supporters who continually invest in our ministry financially and prayerfully.
-The money that is provided goes towards our salaries, housing, insurance, flights, ministry costs, etc. International Christian Fellowship Church and our home church First Presbyterian Church of Rome are our largest supporters and together are supporting us at about 50% of our total need.
-We are still in need of a few more monthly supporters.
+The money that is provided goes towards our salaries, housing, insurance, flights, ministry costs, etc. First Presbyterian Church of Rome is our largest supporter as well as our sending church.